Entex PSE Side Effects

 Generic name: guaifenesin / pseudoephedrine

-Other common side effects may include:
+Other side effects of Entex PSE

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals

-More Entex PSE resources
+More about Entex PSE (guaifenesin / pseudoephedrine)